clduab11/grekko/README.md

 ## Disclaimer

 Cryptocurrency trading involves significant risk.
 While Grekko provides sophisticated tools for trading, the developers are not responsible for any financial losses incurred through the use of this software.
 Always exercise caution, start with paper trading, and never invest funds you cannot afford to lose.
+The Solana Sniper module involves particularly high-risk trading activities and should only be used with careful consideration of potential losses.